 “This was a meal I used to love before I went vegan, and to be honest I missed it.
-So I’ve came up with the below recipe, which is better than the Fish & Chips I remember, the beer batter is a winner”
+So I’ve came up with the this recipe, which is better than the Fish & Chips I remember, the beer batter is a winner”

 1 Firm Block of Tofu, drained and excess water removed.